THE-VR7/Xmeme_WebApp/README.md

 This is a Web Application to display the memes where user can also edit and add meme ScreenShots of Web Application :

+Brief -
+- Developed a Web Application to display the memes where user can also edit and add meme using Angular as frontend , Asp.Net Core as backened and MySql as db
+- Used Swagger to provide interface for Restful APIs
+- Used PetaPoco(ORM) to make SQL queries fast and effecient

 Home Page -

 ![home_page](https://raw.githubusercontent.com/THE-VR7/Xmeme_WebApp/master/ScreenShots/home.JPG)